czbiohub-sf/protoSpaceJAM/README.md

 bash 2.split4mapping.sh
 ```
 Map to the genome
-This step is computationally intensive, it's recommended to run on an hpc cluster
+This step is computationally intensive, it's recommended to run on an hpc cluster (with the slurm scheduler in this example)

 ```
-mkdir slurm.out
+mkdir map.slurm.out
-sbatch 3.map_gRNA.GRCh38.sh
+#human
+sbatch sbatch 3.map_gRNA.sh gRNA_GRCh38 Homo_sapiens.GRCh38.dna_sm.primary_assembly.fa.gz.out.split.tab

 ```
 Get off-target score and efficiency score predictions
 This step is computationally intensive, it's recommended to run on an hpc cluster